checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tabs >}}

 {{< info >}}
-Checkly currently supports using only **Google Chrome** with both Playwright and Puppeteer.
+Checkly currently supports using only **Chromium** with Playwright and Puppeteer.
 {{< /info >}}

 {{< warning >}}